-J.J.Anderson’s first collection of short stories is available as an e-book, price £2.12 or printed book price £7.99 at Amazon, and via ~
+J.J.Anderson’s first publication is available as an e-book, price £2.12 or printed book price £7.99 at Amazon, and via ~

 Kindle Select.
 It is also available as three ‘e-shorts’ at 99p each and, exclusive to Audible, Amazon and itunes is available as an audio-book – cost £13.55, running time 8 hours and 22 minutes.